 Henry Raymond Jones, Sergeant, 1419935, Royal Air Force Volunteer Reserve.
 Henry was born on 4 April 1922, the son of Albert Sydney Jones and Hannah Jones (nee James), of Sunny Bank, Penygroes.
 His father had served with the 9th Royal Welsh Fusiliers during the Great War.
 Henry enlisted into the Royal Air Force Volunteer Reserve and after qualifying as a Bomb Aimer was posted to 78 Squadron, Royal Air Force, which was equipped with the Handley Page Halifax II, based at RAF Breighton.
 On the night of 24 August 1943, Henry took off from RAF Breighton aboard Halifax II, Serial JB874, which was bound for Berlin.
 The aircraft was in formation above Hull when it collided with another Halifax, and was sent crashing to the ground, killing all bar one of her crew.
 Henry was 21 years old when he died that night.
 His remains were conveyed home and he was buried in Penygroes Independent Chapelyard.

-Francis Mostyn Kelleher, Pilot Officer (W.Op./Air Gunner), 162868, Royal Air Force Volunteer Reserve.
+Francis Mostyn Kelleher, Pilot Officer, 162868, Royal Air Force Volunteer Reserve.
 Francis was the son of Michael Kelleher and Sarah Kelleher (nee Brewer), of Penygroes.
 He served as a Wireless Operator/ Air Gunner with 12 Squadron, Royal Air Force, which was a heavy bomber unit, based at RAF Wickenby, equipped with the Avro Lancaster III.
 On 27 January 1944 Francis was flying aboard Lancaster JB 283, which was en route for Germany.
-The aircraft had just crossed the coast when it was shot down by a German night fighter, and crashed with the loss of seven men.
+The aircraft had just crossed the coast when it was shot down by a German night fighter, and crashed with the loss of all seven men aboard.
 Francis was 21 years old when he died that day, and is buried in Rheinberg War Cemetery, Germany, alongside his fellow crewmen.

 John Oliver, Trooper, 14552314, Royal Armoured Corps.
 John was the son of Alcwyn Thomas Oliver, and of Lily Mary Oliver, of Penygroes.
 He served with the 107th Regiment, Royal Armoured Corps.
 The regiment was equipped with Churchill tanks, and landed on the Normandy beached in July 1944 attached to the 34th Tank Brigade.
 It took part in the break out from Normandy, and the subsequent drive through Belgium and Holland into Germany.
 John survived the war, but the regiment stayed in Germany after the surrender of Germany.
 John died in Germany on 26 September 1945, aged 20, and is buried in Munster Heath War Cemetery, Germany.